wp-plugins/acf-enhanced-message-field/readme.txt

 * Support PHP.
 * Option to hide label when field is displayed.

-Compatible with Advanced Custom Fields 4 & 5 (PRO).
+Compatible with Advanced Custom Fields:
+* 4
+* 5 (PRO, tested up to 5.1.5).

 PS: You need [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/) installed to use this.